Quick answer

 Try this next week: Rewrite one resume bullet with an action verb + measurable outcome.

 It's not just a game - it's a simulation of choices, strategy, and consequences.
-Steal the mindset for your career journey.
+Steal the mindset for your career decision loop.

 Choices Compound More Than You Think